j3k0/cordova-plugin-purchase-documentation/use-cases/consumable-googleplay.md

     __EDITED__/platforms/android/app/build/outputs/apk/debug/app-debug.apk
 ```

-Alright, seems like we have no problems with our Android build chain.
+Hopefully there's no problems with our Android build chain.
 If you do have problems, fixing it is out of scope from this guide but it's required!

 ### 3. Create Google Play Application

 Make sure we have a Google Play application created and configured.